 Growing Problems and Diseases

-Your largest risk factor while growing Iberis sempervirens is pythium-based root rot.
-Caused by too much moisture in the soil, this fungal root rot will cause your plants to yellow.
+Your largest risk factor while growing Iberis sempervirens is pythium-based root rot or crown rot.
+Caused by too much moisture in the soil, this fungal rot will cause your plants to yellow.
 Growth will be reduced, and if the moisture isn’t reduced your plant may die off.
 You may be able to carefully remove the plant from the soil and trim off damaged roots, then replant.

 Of these disease issues, by far the worst will be the root rot.
 Most of the other diseases can be treated using a liquid copper fungicidal spray.
 For bacterial issues, you can use an organic fungicde that contains bacillus subtilis.